rosenbergm/6502sim/README.md

 A minimal 6502 processor simulator written in C++ as part of Programming in C++ course I took on MFF CUNI.

+## Features

+This simulator simulates the W65C02S, a backwards-compatible modernized version of the 6502.
+The benefits of using this processor are mostly seen in hardware applications, not in the emulation.
+The W65C02S is CMOS-based, which results in better performance.
+It also adds a few new instructions, addressing modes and fixes bugs.

+Hereafter, "6502" refers to the W65C02S unless stated otherwise.

+- Full instruction set support
+- Full addressing mode support
+- Debugger with basic inspection (registers, memory, stepping)
+- Memory-mapped simple unbuffered print device

 ## About the 6502

 The 6502 processor is an 8-bit processor used in many home computers in the